sardinesrb/meetup/README.md

-# Sardines.rb
+# sardines.rb
-Sardines.rb is a meetup in Lisbon, focused on the ecosystem of the Ruby programming language (e.g. tools, frameworks, best practices, libraries, languages).
+sardines.rb is a meetup in Lisbon, focused on the ecosystem of the Ruby programming language (e.g. tools, frameworks, best practices, libraries, languages).

 Our goal is to create a welcoming environment where Ruby enthusiasts can meet and exchange what they know, what they are experimenting with and what they are thrilled about.